verindrarizya/Movies-Made/README.md

 - [LiveData](https://developer.android.com/topic/libraries/architecture/livedata), an observable data holder.
 - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel), class for storing and manage UI-related data in a lifecycle conscious way.
 - [Room](https://developer.android.com/training/data-storage/room), a persistence library that provides an abstraction layer over SQLite.
+- [WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager), an API that make it easy to schedule reliable, asynchronous tasks that are expected to run.
 - [Dagger2](https://dagger.dev/dev-guide/), a compile-time dependency injection that is fully static for Java and Android
 - [Retrofit](https://square.github.io/retrofit/), a type-safe HTTP client for Android and Java
 - [OkHttp](https://square.github.io/okhttp/), an HTTP & HTTP/2 client for Android and Java applications